 Quality Trumps Quantity

-Years ago, marketers concentrated on getting as many links as possible and stuff as many keywords into their site copy as they could.
+Years ago, marketers concentrated on getting as many links as possible and stuffing as many keywords into their site copy as they could.
 Search engines have evolved.
 They’re now looking for quality, not quantity.
 The number of links doesn’t matter as much as the quality and “trustworthiness” of the site they came from.

 Use Words People Search For

-Most businesses want to place for the most common words in their industry, but if they don’t convert, this isn’t in your businesses best interest.
+Most businesses want to place for the most common words in their industry, but if they don’t convert, this isn’t in your business’s best interest.
 Common words are difficult to rank for.
 Often you’ll compete with Fortune 500 companies for the most common ones.
 Instead, think about how someone would search for your business or the solution you offer.
 Often it’s questions people search for, not answers.
 If they had the answers, they wouldn’t need to search for you.